KuroiRaku/ProjectGameOff2024/README.md

 ## Bugs to fix/features to add
 * The checkpoints are not working correctly: when you go back to a checkpoint, the character cannot use the mouse to turn around
-* The enemies shoot at their own allies
+* The enemies shoot at their own allies, need shape cast to test whether if it is ok to hit or make the map more open
 * Add the town statistics to show the crime and happiness levels
 * Add equipment system
 * Add additional endings that depend on failed missions
 * Add wounded NPC state
 * Different units should have different HP and mana regeneration mana (not balanced yet)
-* Different elements should have different HP, attack power and speed
+* Create a Class System so that player can start with different unlocked spells attribute